This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I’m using the example of soap nuts because a lot of people use them as they’ve become more readily available in health food shops and online.
 They’re a fruit that grows on a group of shrubby trees in the soapberry family, but when dried, look a lot like nuts.
 These Sapindus species shrubs grow in tropical and sub-tropical places like India, so they’re not something that everyone can grow.
 Fortunately, there are saponin-rich plants that will thrive in temperate climates too.

-Although these amazing saponin-rich plants are great at cleansing, even the best soap plants can’t take the place of real soap.
+Although these amazing plants high in saponins are great at cleansing, even the best soap plants can’t take the place of real soap.
 If you’d like to try your hand at making homemade soap with natural ingredients, try these easy and eco-friendly recipes that you’ll find here on Lovely Greens.
 You can also learn more about the seven ways to make handmade soap.

 - No Lye Soap Recipe (melt-and-pour)